respawn-app/FlowMVI/docs/quickstart.md

 <details>
 <summary>Click for general advice on how to define a contract</summary>

-Describing the contract first makes building the logic easier because you have everything you need at the start.
+Describing the contract first makes building the logic easier because this helps make your business logic declarative.
 To define your contract, ask yourself the following:

 1. What can be shown at what times?
 Can the page be empty?
 Can it be loading?
 Can errors happen? - this will define your state family.
 2. What elements can be shown on this screen, for each state? - this will be your state properties.
 3. What can the user do on this screen?
 What can happen in the system? - these will be your Intents.
 4. In response to given intents, what one-time events may happen? - these are Actions.
+Keep in mind that side-effects are not the best way to manage your business logic.
+Try to make your UI/platform logic stateful first, and resort to side-effects only if a third-party API you're working with is imperative (such as Android SDK or View system).

 * The `MVIState` is what should be displayed or used by the UI layer.
 Whenever the state changes, update **all** of your UI with the current properties of the state.